rust-lang/book/src/ch01-01-installation.md

 The installer also includes a copy of the documentation locally, so you can read it offline.
 Run `rustup doc` to open the local documentation in your browser.

+Any time there's a type or function provided by the standard library and you're not sure what it does, use the API documentation to find out!